MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ## Setting up Face Check with Microsoft Entra Verified ID

 The Face Check Add-on can be enabled in two ways from the Microsoft Entra Admin Center or by using the [Azure Resource Manager (ARM) Rest API](/rest/api/resources) via CLI.
-If you are going to use Face Check in a tenant with the [Microsoft Entra Suite license](/entra/fundamentals/try-microsoft-entra-suite), Face Check is enabled at the tenant level and the configuration applies to all authorities within that tenant.
+If you're going to use Face Check in a tenant with the [Microsoft Entra Suite license](/entra/fundamentals/try-microsoft-entra-suite), Face Check is enabled at the tenant level, and the configuration applies to all authorities within that tenant.
 For any other licenses you can enable Face Check individually by each authority on your tenant using the Azure Resource Manager (ARM) Rest API.

 > [!NOTE]
 > The ARM Rest API for Microsoft Entra Verified ID is currently in public preview.